monkeytypegame/monkeytype/docs/CONTRIBUTING_ADVANCED.md

 ### Dependencies (if running manually)

-Run `npm i` in the project root to install all dependencies.
+Run `pnpm i` in the project root to install all dependencies.

 ### Both Frontend and Backend